 - Use canned full-fat coconut milk for a creamier consistency.

-- If your mango isn’t sweet enough, add a touch more sweetener to the puree.
+- If your mango isn’t sweet enough, add a touch more sweetener to the puree, or use any other fruit that is in season such as peaches, berries, pineapple.

 - Toast the cashews lightly in a dry pan for added flavor and crunch.